 Install approved accessories per instructions included with accessories.
-Contact your dealer for a list of approved accessories.
+Refer to Section 17.

 WARNING!
 Risk of Fire and Electric Shock!
 Use ONLY Hearth & Home Technologies-approved optional accessories with this appliance.
 Using non-listed accessories could result in a safety hazard and will void the warranty.